Visit Amboise, France

 Here, he continued to draw, paint and invent, and models of many of his contraptions are on display in the house and its gardens.
 You can tour the rooms in which da Vinci worked and see the bedroom where he slept and eventually died in May 1519.
 The great artist and inventor became a good friend of François I and died in his arms, three years after moving to Amboise.

-Suggested itineraries featuring Amboise
+Suggested itinerary featuring Amboise

 This sample itinerary will give you an idea of what is possible when you travel in Amboise, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.